MickeyKay/better-font-awesome-library/README.md

 1. [To Do](https://github.com/MickeyKay/better-font-awesome-library#to-do)

 ## Introduction ##
-The Better Font Awesome Library allows you to integrate any version of Font Awesome into your project (including the latest), along with accompanying CSS, a list of available icons, and a TinyMCE drop-down and shortcode generator.
+The Better Font Awesome Library allows you to always integrate the latest available version of Font Awesome into your project, along with accompanying CSS, shortcode, and TinyMCE icon shortcode generator.
+Furthermore, it creates an [object](https://github.com/MickeyKay/better-font-awesome-library#the-better-font-awesome-library-object) that you can easily use to create your own functionality.

 ## Features ##
 * Integrates any version of Font Awesome, including the option to always use most recent version (no more manual updates!).